-vii) Balancing
+Balancing

-All rotating parts of the machinery shall be statically and dynamically balanced unless otherwise agreed in writing by the Engineer.
+All rotating parts of the machinery shall be statically and dynamically balanced unless otherwise agreed in writing by the Project Manager.
 The complete rotating assembly shall be designed such that any critical speeds are outside the duty running speed range of the machine.

-viii) Lubrication
+Lubrication